Kuchenpferd/beerlist/README.md

 A GUI for the previous beerlist system using Python 3.6

 UIs to do:
- - Standard superclass (+Dialogx2) - Done!
+ - Standard superclass - Done!
  - Main - Done!
  - Multimode - Done!
-(Might need a revisit, we'll see)
  - MarkDone - Done!
  - Reset Password - Done!
  - Login - Done!